-How to get Android O on your Pixel or Nexus (and how to roll back to Nougat)
+How to get the Android O beta 3 on your Pixel or Nexus (and how to roll back to Nougat)

 How to revert back to Nougat from the Android O Developer Preview

-So you ignored our advice (or you're a developer who needs his or her phone or tablet back) and need to re-install Nougat.
+So you're not happy with an early beta and need to re-install Nougat.
 That's pretty easy!
-All you need to do is find the right system image compatible with your handset or slate and run the same procedures as above but with the Android Nougat image.
+If you installed Android O using the factory image, all you need to do is find the right system image compatible with your handset or slate and run the same procedures as above but with the Android Nougat image.

 When finding your Nougat image, make sure you are downloading the correct one that corresponds with your device.
 If you're running a Verizon or Rogers Pixel, for instance, you'll have to make sure you download the right one.